-Alberta library patrons who have trouble reading traditional print because of a visual, physical or learning disability can make use of accessible library services such as CELA/CAEB (Centre for Equitable Library Access/Centre d'accès équitable aux bibliothèques) and NNELS (National Network for Equitable Library Service).
+Alberta library patrons who have trouble reading traditional print because of a visual, physical or learning disability can access accessible library services.
+These services include CELA/CAEB (Centre for Equitable Library Access/Centre d'accès équitable aux bibliothèques) and NNELS (National Network for Equitable Library Service).

-CELA is a national non-profit organization established by Canadian public libraries that enables libraries to serve their patrons who have a visual, learning or physical disability that prevents them from reading conventional print.
+CELA is a national non-profit organization established by Canadian public libraries that allow libraries to serve their patrons with visual, learning or physical disability that prevents them from reading conventional print.
 CELA is supported by the Canadian National Institute for the Blind (CNIB) and by the Canadian Urban Libraries Council (CULC).

-Patrons with perceptual disabilities in Peace Library System libraries may request and borrow titles from CELA as long as the patron code in their patron account in Polaris is set to “Print Disabled”.
+Patrons with perceptual disabilities in Peace Library System libraries may request and borrow titles from CELA as long as the patron code in their patron account in Polaris is “Print Disabled”.

-As a member of CELA, you have access to offer a broad choice of formats including audio, braille, e-text and described video, including:
+As a member of CELA, you have access to offer a broad choice of formats which include audio, braille, e-text and described video, including:

-Public library patrons with a print disability may register themselves for CELA service.
+Public library patrons with a print disability may register themselves for CELA services.

 NNELS is an online public library which provides published books in accessible formats for Canadians with print disabilities.

-Their goal is for patrons with perceptual disabilities to have access to the same types of books and information available in any public library, but in digital formats which are accessible for their needs.
-NNELS generally collects popular and recent material with a particular focus on Canadian literature.
-Additions to the constantly-growing NNELS collection are driven by patron requests and partner selections, as well as contributions including from publishers and alternate format producers.
+Their goal is to enable patrons with perceptual disabilities to access the same types of books and information available in any public library but in digital formats that are accessible for their needs.
+NNELS generally collects popular and recent material with a focus on Canadian literature.
+Additions to the NNELS collection are driven by: patron requests, partner selections, and contributions from publishers and alternate format producers.

-The NNELS collection primarily holds English language titles but NNELS accepts requests in other languages, especially French.
-NNELS acquires and produces titles in numerous digital formats, including DAISY, MP3, PDF, E-text, and EPUB.
-When requesting a title, a patron may request it be produced in a particular format which is accessible to them.
-If the requested title and format is already commercially available elsewhere, NNELS may direct the patron’s library to purchase it; otherwise, they will produce the title and make it available on the NNELS website.
+While the NNELS collection primarily holds English language titles, NNELS accepts requests in other languages, especially French.
+NNELS acquires and produces titles in digital formats, including DAISY, MP3, PDF, E-text, and EPUB.
+When requesting an item, the patron may request it made into a particular format.
+If the requested title and format are already commercially available elsewhere, NNELS may direct the patron’s library to purchase it; otherwise, they will produce the title and make it available on the NNELS website.

-Patrons with perceptual disabilities in Peace Library System libraries may request and borrow titles from NNELS as long as the patron code in their patron account in Polaris is set to “Print Disabled”.
+Patrons with perceptual disabilities in Peace Library System libraries may request and borrow titles from NNELS as long as the patron code in their patron account in Polaris is “Print Disabled”.

 To request a title, visit the NNELS request form.

-For tutorials and instructions on searching and downloading already existing NNELS titles, visit the NNELS Help Page.
+For tutorials and instructions on searching and downloading existing NNELS titles, visit the NNELS Help Page.